How to Create Bash Aliases

 Creating Bash Aliases

-Creating aliases in bash is very straight forward.
+Creating aliases in bash is straightforward.
 The syntax is as follows:

 alias alias_name="command_to_run"

-An alias declaration starts with the alias keyword followed by the alias name, an equal sign and the command you want to run when you type the alias.
-The command needs to be enclosed in quotes and with no spacing around the equal sign.
-Each alias needs to be declared on a new line.
+An alias declaration starts with the alias keyword followed by the alias name, an equal sign, and the command to run when you type the alias.
+The command must be enclosed in quotes with no spaces around the equal sign.
+Each alias must be declared on a new line.

-The ls command is probably one of the most used commands on the Linux command line.
-I usually use this command with the -la switch to list out all files and directories, including the hidden ones in long list format.
+The ls command is one of the most used commands on the Linux command line.
+We often use it with the -la flag to list all files and directories, including hidden ones, in long format.

-Let’s create a simple bash alias named ll which will be a shortcut for the ls -la command .
-To do so type open a terminal window and type:
+To create a simple alias named ll as a shortcut for the ls -la command , open a terminal and type:

 alias ll="ls -la"

-Now, if you type ll in your terminal, you’ll get the same output as you would by typing ls -la.
+Now if you type ll, you will get the same output as ls -la.

-The ll alias will be available only in the current shell session.
-If you exit the session or open a new session from another terminal, the alias will not be available.
+The ll alias is available only for the current shell session.
+If you exit or open a new terminal, the alias will not be available.

 nano ~/.bashrc